shankar936/Amazon_Sales/README.md

 This project involves a comprehensive analysis on "Amazon" dataset using SQL.The goal is to extract valuable insights from "Amazon" dataset on Product,Customer,Sales and answer the business questions based on the dataset.
 The following Readme will provide all the information about the project.

 ## Objective
+'''sql
-### There are Three Branches and Cities to observing highest revenue generated.
+** There are Three Branches and Cities to observing highest revenue generated.
-### Idenitify the Sales,Prodcut,Customers Analysis on the given Dataset.
+** Idenitify the Sales,Prodcut,Customers Analysis on the given Dataset.
 ** Observing the Customer ratings on each Products.
 ** It will Helps to enhance the business sales.
+'''

 ## Dataset
 I will Upload the dataset it sepeartly in repository.